-ED440Methods for Teaching Social and Behavioral Science in the Secondary School +3 credits

-This course is designed to prepare students for successful teaching at the secondary level (Grades 6-12) in both the social and behavioral sciences.
-Emphasis is placed on different approaches and practices of instruction planning and classroom management, selection and classroom application of various forms of technology, evaluation and questioning techniques, state assessments, research methods, professional organizations and the inclusive classroom.
+ED440Methods for Teaching Social and Behavioral Science in the Secondary School +\3 credits on different approaches and practices of instruction planning and classroom management, selection and classroom application of various forms of technology, evaluation and questioning techniques, state assessments, research methods, professional organizations and the inclusive classroom.
 Concurrent with ED400.
 Prerequisite: ED219.
 (Spring)